 Don’t forget your camera

 Lapland is home to some of the most photogenic spots in the world, and amazing images like the ones below will keep your forest memories alive.
-Make sure you bring your camera, batteries and power banks—it’s probably a few kilometers to the nearest power outlet.
+Make sure you bring your camera, batteries and power banks—it’s probably a few kilometers’ hike to the nearest power outlet.

 Leave it as you found it

 If you’re not from Scandinavia (or a few other rare places), you might not have heard of Everyman’s Right.
 What it means is that you have the right to wander freely through most land in Lapland, no matter your nationality, as long as you leave minimal traces.
-Of course there are exceptions, rules, responsibilities, but once you’ve learned the basics, you’re free to enjoy the forests, the fells, the lakes and rivers … just about anywhere.
+Of course there are exceptions, rules, responsibilities, but once you’ve learned the basics, you’re free to hike the forests and the fells, and enjoy the lakes and rivers … just about anywhere.